rshin1209/desres/README.md

 # Disclaimer
 **This repository contains code and data related to ongoing, non-publishable research.
-The materials here are part of a work in progress and are not intended for publication or external use.**
+The materials here are part of a work in progress and are not intended for publication or external use.** <br>
-For any inquiries or further information, please contact Wook Shin via wook.shin@vanderbilt.edu The content within includes the analysis of protein entropy based on trajectories from molecular dynamics simulations conducted on Anton supercomputers by D. E. Shaw Research.
+For any inquiries or further information, please contact Wook Shin via wook.shin@vanderbilt.edu <br>
+The content within includes the analysis of protein entropy based on trajectories from molecular dynamics simulations conducted on Anton supercomputers by D. E. Shaw Research.
 The use of this [simulation data](https://www.deshawresearch.com/downloads/download_trajectory_sarscov2.cgi/) in **any published work** should be acknowledged by including a citation to: **D. E. Shaw Research, "Molecular Dynamics Simulations Related to SARS-CoV-2," D. E. Shaw Research Technical Data, 2020.**

 # DESRES-ANTON-[15235444, 15235449, 15235455, 15256595, 15256598, 15256602]